ZeroBone/PresMonDec/README.md

 |   Succeeded (times)   | 3985 (≈**98%**) | 1575 (≈**40%**) |
 |    Failed (times)     |  73 (≈**2%**)   | 2410 (≈**60%**) |

-We can therefore conclude that the monadic decomposition method with bound is much more reliable compared to the version without the bound.
+We can therefore conclude that the monadic decomposition method with the bound is much more reliable compared to the version without it.
 We can compare the performance of both methods by considering the following plots:

 ![smt2 file size and average mondec performance comparison](benchmark_results/md_file_size_r.png)
 ![average mondec performance and smt2 file size comparison](benchmark_results/md_file_size.png)